 How to buy in our auctions

-We always provide comprehensive lot descriptions together with high-resolution photography, and many of our lots have condition reports as soon as they are published.
-However, sometimes you will have other questions - in this case, you can request further information from us through our website (this is sometimes called a 'Condition Report').
+We provide detailed lot descriptions, high-resolution photographs, and condition reports for many items as soon as they are published.
+However, if you have additional questions, you can request further information directly through our website (this is often referred to as a "Condition Report").

-To request further information click the 'Request Information' button that you will see on the Lot Details page - i.e. the page that gives the full lot details including image and description.
+To do this, simply click the 'Request Information' button on the Lot Details page — where you'll find the full description and images of the item.

-Please note that we will not be able to provide condition reports on the morning of the sale itself, so please get your requests in early.
+Please note: We’re unable to provide condition reports on the morning of the sale, so be sure to submit your requests in advance.

 1. Absentee bidding

-'Absentee' bidding is when you leave your maximum bid with us before the auction - the auctioneer will then execute the bid on your behalf when the auction is underway and will try to secure the lot for you at the least amount.
+Absentee bidding allows you to place your maximum bid before the auction begins.
+During the sale, the auctioneer will bid on your behalf, aiming to secure the lot for you at the lowest possible price.

-The best way to leave an absentee bid is through our website - you can leave your absentee bid in the weeks leading up to the auction, up to 30 minutes before the auction starts (at which time bidding switches to 'live bidding' mode - see below).
+The easiest way to place an absentee bid is through our website — bids can be submitted any time in the weeks leading up to the auction, right up until 60 minutes before the sale begins.
+After that, bidding switches to ‘Live’ mode (see below).

-f you are successful with your bid an invoice will be emailed to you immediately after the sale.
+If your bid is successful, an invoice will be emailed to you shortly after the auction ends.

 2. Live internet bidding